rigsby-HART/HNA-dashboard/docs/DeepDive.md

 None of these changes exist in the 2016 version of the page, so you can use it as a reference if I messed something up and you'd like to revert it, or just use the github history (the correct way).

+04-02-2024 - Added transit distance to page 6.
+It's live on https://hart.ubc.ca/housing-needs-assessment-tool-3/.
+Copy
+the JS on the code block that makes the map to export to live if we ever wanna.
+Also added exporting page as png.

 ## Repo structure

 This project was initially developed with Licker Geo, but has been internally worked on since 2023-10.
 I, Jack have handed